Relevance of on-site and intersite Coulomb interactions in the Kitaev-Heisenberg magnet Na$_3$Co$_2$SbO$_6$

+To disentangle crystal-field effects, on-site Coulomb interactions, and SOCs, embedded-cluster quantum chemical calculations were first performed at the single-configuration (SC) $t_{2g}^5e_g^2$ level, i.\,e., excluding other orbital occupations (see Supplemental Material, SM, for computational details) \footnote{See Supplemental Material at [URL], which includes Refs. \cite{Viciu_2007,Molpro,Klintenberg_et_al,Derenzo_et_al,olsen_bible,MCSCF_Molpro,MRCI_Molpro,SOC_Molpro,Co_basis,O-ligands,Schautz1998,Sb_pseudo,Pierloot1995,Fuentealba_Na,PM_method,Yadav2016,Ir214_niko_15,Liu_2020} for detailed information about the numerical calculations.}.
+SC results are provided in the first column of Table\;\ref{d5}: it is seen that the $^4T_{1g}$ ($t_{2g}^5e_g^2$) manifold is split by trigonal and residual lower-symmetry \cite{Viciu_2007} fields into distinct components.
 By allowing subsequently for all possible orbital occupations within the Co 3$d$ shell, which is referred to as complete-active-space self-consistent-field (CASSCF) \cite{olsen_bible,MCSCF_Molpro}, an admixture of 8\% $t_{2g}^4e_g^3$ character is found in the ground-state CASSCF wave-function, in agreement with conclusions drawn from the analysis of X-ray spectra \cite{Veenendaal_et_al}.
-Interestingly, given the low point-group symmetry \cite{Viciu_2007}, the $t_{2g}^5e_g^2$--$t_{2g}^4e_g^3$ interaction implies also Coulomb matrix elements that in cubic environment are 0 by symmetry: the trigonal splitting within the $^4T_{1g}$ manifold is consequently reduced from a bare value of 100 meV (SC results in Table\;I) to 60 meV (CASSCF data) \footnote{While $^4T_{1g}$($t_{2g}^5e_g^2$)--$^4T_{1g}$($t_{2g}^4e_g^3$) interaction occurs already in cubic environment, differential effects may appear within the group of `initial' $T_{1g}$ levels in symmetry lower than $O_h$.}.
+Interestingly, given the low point-group symmetry \cite{Viciu_2007}, the $t_{2g}^5e_g^2$--$t_{2g}^4e_g^3$ interaction implies also Coulomb matrix elements that in cubic environment are 0 by symmetry: the trigonal splitting within the $^4T_{1g}$ manifold is consequently reduced from a bare value of 100 meV (SC results in Table\;\ref{d5}) to 60 meV (CASSCF data) --- while $^4T_{1g}$($t_{2g}^5e_g^2$)--$^4T_{1g}$($t_{2g}^4e_g^3$) interaction occurs already in cubic environment, differential effects may appear within the group of `initial' $T_{1g}$ levels in symmetry lower than $O_h$.
 Such physics was not discussed so far in effective-model theory \cite{Kim_2022,Veenendaal_et_al, Liu_2020,Winter_2022,Liu_2023}.
 Significantly heavier `dressing' may occur in the case of multi-M-site, molecular-like $j\!\approx\!1/2$ \cite{Petersen_sci_rep} and $j\!\approx\!3/2$ \cite{Petersen_nat_commun} spin-orbit states, up to the point where the picture of `dressing' even breaks down \cite{Petersen_nat_commun}.

-Upon including SOCs, at either CASSCF or multireference configuration-interaction (MRCI) \cite{ olsen_bible,MCSCF_Molpro} level, additional splittings occur.
-The lowest on-site excitation is computed at 27.5 meV (see footnote f in Table\;I), in excellent agreement with the outcome of INS measurements \cite{Kim_2022}.
+Upon including SOCs, at either CASSCF or multireference configuration-interaction (MRCI) \cite{ olsen_bible,MRCI_Molpro} level, additional splittings occur.
+The lowest on-site excitation is computed at 27.5 meV (see footnote f in Table\;\ref{d5}), in excellent agreement with the outcome of INS measurements \cite{Kim_2022}.
 It is seen that, for the lower part of the spectrum, the MRCI corrections to the CASSCF relative energies are moderate.